changach-3000/MovieReviewApp-RAD-PROJECT/README.md

 1. Clone the repository to your local machine. `git clone https://github.com/changach-3000/MovieReviewApp-RAD-PROJECT.git`
 2. Navigate to the project directory. `cd MovieReviewApp-RAD-PROJECT`
-3. Install dependencies using the command `bundle install`.
+3. Install dependencies using the command `bundle install`. if this does not work try `gem install bundler` first
 4. Navigate to the frontend directory `cd frontend`
 5. Install dependancies using the command `npm install`
 6. Run the server using the command `rails s`.